Olvera Street Visitor Health and Safety Protocol

 Per federal, state, county, and local guidelines: as people infected with COVID-19 may still spread the virus even if they show no symptoms, any interaction with the general public poses an elevated risk of being exposed to and/or contracting COVID-19.
 By visiting the El Pueblo Historical Monument and Olvera Street, all visitors voluntarily assume all risks related to exposure to COVID-19.

-- Los Angeles County Order (Revised 04-02-21): Reopening Safer at Work and in the Community For Control of COVID-19
+- Los Angeles County Order (Revised 07-22-21): Responding Together at Work and in the Community Order

 El Pueblo Historical Monument remains committed to its role as a valuable resource for the community during this unprecedented moment in history.
 Here you will find links to important information and resources to assist our community during this time.